revk/ESP32-LED/Manuals/Overview.md

 Sending `command/LED/id` with an argument can set the specific output pattern required.

-- The argument can be simply the name of one app, e.g. `rainbow`.
+- The argument can be simply the name of one app, e.g. `spin`.
 - The argument can be an array of strings, naming a stacked list of apps.
 - The argument can be an object with each field in order being an app, named for the app, which is an object with the app arguments